bloodycop7/glowlib/README.md

 ## Hooks
 1. GlowLib_CanUseCreationMenu(Player, Panel)
-    - Returns true or false.
+    - Return true or false.

     Panel is not always valid, use:
     ```